davidpots/playsongnotes/_lessons/263 [The Lumineers] Gloria - Full Lesson.md

 ---
 layout: song
-title: '"Gloria" by The Lumineers (Full song lesson)'
+title: '"Gloria" by The Lumineers'
 song_title: Gloria
 artist: The Lumineers
 year: 2019